Updated October 2017

-Footprints, or waterproof fabrics cut to match a tent bottom, are overpriced accessories that are unnecessary for backpacking.
-Choosing a good campsite is an easier option that weighs less (nothing!).
+Footprints, or waterproof fabrics cut to match a tent bottom, are overpriced accessories that often unnecessary unless you plan to use the tent in fast fly mode.
+Choosing a good campsite is an easier option that weighs nothing.
 Extensive camping on pointy, rocky ground or in the desert where punctures are possible might be reasons to consider one.
-The only tents in our review that come with a footprint included are The North Face Triarch

 The Galaxi comes with lots of little extras and is a comfortable, yet heavy tent.